-Skip Noon is in his 16th year as the Director of Athletics at Wisconsin Lutheran College.
-Noon, who is also the head men's basketball coach for the Warriors, is the second-longest tenured Director of Athletics in the Northern Athletics Collegiate Conference.
+Skip Noon is in his 22nd year as Director of Athletics at Wisconsin Lutheran College.
+He is currently the longest-tenured Director of Athletics in the Northern Athletics Collegiate Conference.

 Noon came to Wisconsin Lutheran in the fall of 1992 as the men's basketball coach and associate athletic director.
 Prior to his arrival, Noon worked for nearly six years at Michigan Lutheran High School (St. Joseph, Mich.) beginning in 1987.
 There he taught in the math and business departments.
 He also coached boys' basketball in the winter, girls' basketball in the fall, and track & field in the spring.